 The College of Policing was established in 2012 as the professional body for everyone who works for the police service in England and Wales.
 The purpose of the College is to provide those working in policing with the skills and knowledge necessary to prevent crime, protect the public, and secure public trust.

 For more information visit the College of Policing website(opens in new window).

 The NPCC brings police forces in the UK together to help policing coordinate operations, reform, improve and provide value for money.

-You can find out about the NPCC and its core functions on its website.
+You can find out about the NPCC and its core functions (opens in new window).